williamyang98/oculink_m2_adapter/docs/content/docs/design/transmission_line.md

 - Limitation on design options set by price and fabrication (minimum via size and annular ring)
 - Spacing requirements and equation for spacing for maximum design frequency

+- Staggered via fence performance better than regular via fence
+- Requries micro vias and buried vias which JLCPCB does not support

 ## Skin effect
 - Copper thickness and surface roughness
 - Effect at higher frequencies